Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **Dn** (Duet 3 MB6HC only) SD slot number.
 The only value supported is 1.
 * **En** LED strip number
 * **C"name"** Pin name(s) and optional inversion status, see [Pin Names](/User_manual/RepRapFirmware/Migration_RRF2_to_RRF3#pin-names){target=_blank}.
 Pin name "nil" frees up the pin.
 A leading '!' character inverts the input or output.
 A leading '^' character enables the pullup resistor^1^.
 The '^' and '!' characters may be placed in either order.
 * **Qnn** (optional) PWM frequency in Hz.
 Valid range: 0-65535, default: 500 for GpOut pins, 250 for fans and heaters.
+Max value for heaters 1000, to avoid overheating the mosfets.
 For LED strips (supported in RRF 3.5.0-beta.4 and later only) this is the LED clock frequency.
 * **Tn** When creating a heater: temperature sensor number, required (see [M308](/User_manual/Reference/Gcodes/M308)).
 When creating a LED strip (supported in RRF 3.5.0-beta.4 and later only): LED type (optional): 0 = DotStar, 1 = RGB Neopixel (default), 2 = RGBW Neopixel.
 DotStar LEDs can normally be assigned only to an output intended for them.
 * **Lbbb** or **Laaa:bbb** (optional, for spindles only) RPM values that are achieved at zero PWM (optional) and at maximum PWM.
 * **Kaaa(:bbb[:ccc])** (optional, for spindles only, RRF 3.5 and later) PWM values (0..1) for spindle control (max [aaa] - or - min, max [aaa:bbb] - or - min, max, idle [aaa:bbb:ccc])